EshaanAgg/web/src/content/blog/placements/oa_2.md

 tags: ["placements", "2024"]
 ---

 This is the second part of the series on online assessments that I witnessed during the season of 2024.
-The first part can be found [here](../oa_1/).
+The first part can be found [here](../oa_1/) and the third part can be found [here](../oa_3/).
+The questions in this blog post are from the following companies:

 - [Zomato](#zomato)
 - [PACE Stock Broking](#pace-stock-broking)